cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 I also want to thank
-- Mr. Bartosz Sawicki from the University of Warsaw, who did with his team the complete Polish version.
+- Mr. Bartosz Sawicki from the University of Warsaw, who did with his team the first Polish version.
-- Dr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the Spanish version.
+- Dr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the Spanish versions.

 1.4.
 Maintainer and hosting